 Replace Metal Halide, HPS and HID Wall Packs

-LED Wall Packs and Exterior Dusk to Dawn Lighting - The Definitive Guide
+LED Wall Packs - Dusk to Dawn Lighting

 An Introduction to Wall Pack Lights

-...are highly durable and are built to endure harsh and humid weather conditions such as snow, hail, sun, and rain.
-You can install them in the toughest of environments and they will function optimally every day.
-They are also resistant to impact and have low glare, features that make them perfect for different types of applications.
+2. Highly durable and built to endure harsh and humid weather conditions such as snow, hail, sun and rain.
+They are resistant to impact and may models are vandal proof.

-Before LED technology was introduced, wall pack fixtures used high intensity discharge lamps (like metal halide and high pressure sodium lamps).
-The most commonly used luminaires were 70W high pressure sodium lamps and 175W metal halide lamps.
-Much older wall pack lights used mercury vapor lamps.
+Before LED technology, wall pack fixtures used HID lamps (like metal halide).
+The most commonly used luminaires were 70W HPS lamps and 175W metal halide lamps.
+Much older wall pack lights used mercury vapor lamps..

 Different Types of Outdoor Wall Packs